 You can also scale up your air monitoring system by setting up more sensors or different types of sensors.

-fleet of air quality sensors across different locations
+- Fleet management: manage a fleet of air quality sensors in different rooms or different locations.

 What are you building next?